-- Each student must be enrolled in the ATP a minimum of five semesters. - Each student must maintain a current CPR certification as determined by the BOC. - Each student must pass a physical examination as part of their provisional application - Each student must successfully complete an annual OSHA/ Bloodborne Pathogen training and gain certification.
-The certificate needs to be provided annually to the clinical coordinator. - Each student must maintain a 2.75 GPA while fully accepted in the program. - Student must successfully progress through all required clinical education rotations. - Each student must meet the minimum clinical hour requirement per semester to progress in the athletic training program. - The number of clinical hours a student must complete is dependent upon the student's year in the program. - Each student must complete the Athletic Training major to receive the designated degree. - Each student must pass ("C" or better) all clinical experience and didactic courses. - Seniors are expected to participate in all university required Assessment Day activities during their senior year. - Each student is encouraged to take the Board of Certification (BOC) Examination.
+- Each student must be enrolled in the ATP a minimum of two years. - Each student must maintain a current CPR certification as determined by the BOC. - Completion of at least 1 service project. - Each student must pass a physical examination as part of the application - Each student must successfully complete an annual OSHA/ Bloodborne Pathogen training and gain certification.
+The certificate needs to be provided annually to the clinical coordinator. - Each student must maintain a 2.75 GPA while in the program. - Student must successfully progress through all required clinical integration rotations. - Each student must meet the minimum clinical patient encounters, as defined in each clinical integration course in which they are enrolled.
+The minimum attendance at each site is 3 days per week. - Each student must complete all of the requirements of the MS in Athletic Training to receive the designated degree. - Each student must pass ("C" or better) all coursework. - Second year students are expected to participate in all university required Assessment Day activities during that year. - Each student is encouraged to take the Board of Certification (BOC) Examination.
 Students cannot practice in the profession of athletic training without passing the BOC Exam and becoming credentialed in the State they practice.
 Students must be in good standing to be eligible to be approved to take the BOC Exam.

-ATHLETIC TRAINING PROGRAM CURRICULUM IBERTY ATHLETIC TRAINING
+GRADUATE ATHLETIC TRAINING PROGRAM CURRICULUM ATHLETIC TRAINING